Kitware/py-web-vue/README.md

     app.layout = f'./template-{index}.html'
 ```

+More over if you are loading an external library using `app.vue_use = [...]` you could replace the runtime compiled template to an existing component by setting `app.layout = '#my-component-name'`.

 ### State handling

 If you want to involve a Python server it is most likely because you want to control the Web UI from some functions at the Python level.
 A convinient approach that we took was to define a state and let both the client and the server read and write to it.
 The library will take care of synchronizing both side for you.
 You just need to use `set(key, value)` and `get(key)` along with the annotation `@app.change(key1, key2, ...)` to automatically bind a method execution when a given value for a key has been modified by either side.
 You should also define an initial state inside your app.